-If weather conditions render the ground unsuitable for vehicular access, the Town Council may prohibit vehicular access on a temporary basis.
+If weather conditions render the ground unsuitable for vehicular access, the Town Council or Site Secretary may prohibit vehicular access on a temporary basis.

 Storage of motor vehicles, trailers and caravans on an allotment plot is forbidden.
 Removal of the wheels does not make storage of a vehicle permissible.